sammyalsadek/dotfiles/README.md

 The purpose of this repository is to store all of my dotfiles, and instructions on setting up a new machine.

 ## Steps for setting up a new machine.
-1. If you are using mac do the following:
-- Go to the system preferences -> accessibility and turn on reduce motion.
-- Open a few new desktops and go to system preferences -> keyboard -> keyboard shortcut, and enable mission control desktop switching by number.
-- Go to system preferences -> keyboard -> keyboard shortcut -> modifier keys, and swap Ctrl and CAPS.
-- Assign apps to a desktop through the dock options menu.

-2. Pull the dotfiles repository by using the following commands.
+1. Pull the dotfiles repository by using the following commands.

 ```
 cd ~